AndreiRabirokh/employee_department/README.md

 When you're ready with your assignment please send us link to an online code repository (github, bitbucket, etc.) so we can review your code.

+## Implementation details
+Implementation provides thread safe service that provides three collections that requested by task with objects employees and required data:

+-     getHighSalaryManagers - returns managers with higher salary and amount;
+-     getLowSalaryManagers - returns managers with lower salary and amount;
+-     getWrongDepartmentStructureManagers - returns employees with long managers line;